-The right to be buried in a public cemetery does not depend on whether the deceased belonged to a specific faith community.
-At no charge to the estate of the deceased, all burial authorities are obliged within their own administrative district or within a nearby administrative district, to provide special graves for people who are not members of a Christian faith community.
-The deceased or their relatives may wish to have a special design for these graves or a grave in a specific position in a certain location.
+The right to burial in a public cemetery should not be determined by whether the deceased belonged to a particular faith community.
+However, this does not apply to the right of burial in special graves for those not belonging to any Christian faith community.
+At no charge to the estate of the deceased, all burial authorities are obliged, within their own administrative district or within a nearby administrative district, to provide special graves for people who are not members of a Christian faith community.
+The deceased or their relatives may wish to have a special design for these graves or that they have a specific position in a certain location.
 The burial authority must also provide transport to the special graves at no charge to the estate of the deceased.